arcnmx/cargo-clippy/README.md

 `cargo clippy` runs [clippy] on the current project.
 This is a fork of [cargo-check].

+You may also pass additional parameters, like so:

+    cargo clippy --release -- -Dclippy -Wclippy_pedantic

 **NOTE:** requires nightly Rust.

 ## Installation